KalAbaddon/listd.k13.app/user/pages/06.FA-18C/DCS.ColdStart/checklist.md

 checklist:
     -   step: 1.
 Set the BATTERY switch to ON
-        details: confirm both Left and Right Generators are ON.(RIGHT CONSOLE)
+        details: confirm both Left and Right Generators are ON.
+        location: (RIGHT CONSOLE)
     -   step: 2.
 Move and hold the fire detection switch to FIRE TEST A
         details:  wait for all of the audio caution messages to play.
 Once complete, wait 10 seconds and then do the same for FIRE TEST B. Between running FIRE TEST A and FIRE TEST B, you can reset the battery switch to rewind the fire test tape.
-(LEFT CONSOLE)
+        location: (LEFT CONSOLE)
     -   step: 3.
 APU switch to ON
         details:  wait for green APU READY light.
-(LEFT CONSOLE)
+        location: (LEFT CONSOLE)
     -   step: 4.
 Move the ENG CRANK switch to the right
         details:  this will start the right engine.
-(LEFT CONSOLE)
+        location: (LEFT CONSOLE)
     -   step: 5.
 Move the right throttle from OFF to IDLE when the right engine is above 25% rpm
         details: as shown on IFEI.
 (RSHIFT + HOME)
     -   step: 6.
 Once right engine RPM is over 60%, rotate the BLEED AIR knob 360 degrees clockwise, from NORM to NORM.
-        details: (RIGHT CONSOLE)
+        location: (RIGHT CONSOLE)
     -   step: 7.
 Test the CAUTION, WARNING and ADVISORY lights test.
+        details:
-        details: (RIGHT CONSOLE)
+        location: (RIGHT CONSOLE)
     -   step: 8.
 Turn on the power to both DDIs, MPCD and HUD.
         details:  Select the FCS page on the left DDI and the BIT page on the right DDI.
 (INSTRUMENT PANEL)
     -   step: 10.
 Move the ENG CRANK switch to the left after confirming the following